ilsilfverskiold/ai-tech-news-bot/readme.md

 CATEGORIES_OF_INTEREST = [{"category": "Platforms & Search Engines", "limit": 6}, {"category": "Tools & Services", "limit": 6}] # set the categories rather than keywords
 ```

-Remember to keep it condensed or it may be too much information to digest.
+Remember to keep it condensed or it may be too much information to digest (for yourself I mean).

 Also remember to set the correct email from and to adress that have been confirmed in AWS SES.
+Make sure you also set this up in AWS SES.

 ```python
 SOURCE_EMAIL = 'noreply@safron.io'
 TO_ADRESS = 'ilsilfverskiold@gmail.com'
 AWS_REGION_NAME = 'eu-north-1'
 ```

+To go through a detailed tutorial go here.

 ### Optional: Customize Email Templates